-You should choose your pharmacy with the same care you take in choosing a physician.
-Although it's not uncommon to see more than one doctor, it's best to use only one pharmacy so all medicine records are at one location.
+You should choose your pharmacy with the same care you take in choosing a doctor.
+Although it's not uncommon to see more than one doctor, it's best to use only one pharmacy so all medication records are at one location.
 On your first visit to the pharmacy, take a few moments to answer questions regarding your medical history.
-A complete and accurate medicine record will alert the pharmacist to any drug allergies, any conditions that may have an effect on the drugs you take, and any adverse effects you experienced from drugs in the past.
+A complete and accurate medication record will alert the pharmacist to any drug allergies, any conditions that may have an effect on the drugs you take, and any adverse effects you experienced from drugs in the past.
 This will also enable the pharmacist to detect any harmful drug interactions, and to avoid duplicate orders.

 If you always use the same pharmacy, the pharmacist will be able to detect any potential problems.

 Certain foods or alcohol may also interact with your medications.
 Some drugs can cause drowsiness and may affect activities such as driving.

 All medications can cause side effects, but they are not necessarily serious.
 Your pharmacist will inform you of the most common side effects.
 If you experience any unexplained effects, contact your doctor or pharmacist.

 Be sure you know the answer to this question when you receive the prescription.
 The decision to take a missed dose depends on the drug.
 Don't panic and don't take a double dose unless you are specifically directed to do so by your doctor.